As many of you know, Igor Ledochowski is the co-founder of the Hypnosis Training Academy.

 And one more thing came up which was really pivotal for me, and that was, I was in capital markets, so doing IPOs, initial public offerings, euro notes, bonds, that sort of stuff.

 And I remember, one of the partners, who was doing work with the corporations to help them go public.
 And he’s a great guy, really nice, down to earth, smart as hell, hard worker.

 But then got himself involved in a big office scandal, he ended up having an affair with one of the girls from HR.
 His marriage destroyed, big gossip in the office, and so on.

 That shook me up a bit, and I thought, “What is this?”
 The reason it shook me up is because I started looking around and asking myself, I’ve been working hard to try and make partner.

-Even though I started still very young, wet behind the ears, my mission was becoming partner as quickly as possible, and I looked around for role models to see what does that career plan look like.
+Even though I started still very young, wet behind the ears, my mission was to become a partner as quickly as possible, and I looked around for role models to see what does that career plan looks like.

 I didn’t know, because they didn’t really tell you.
 So I started looking around at all the partners and asked myself, “Do I want your life in 20 years when I’m a partner?
 The answer shocked me, the answer was, “No!”